The Perils of Pre-Written Blog Posts: Why Therapists Should Write Their Own Blog Posts

 About the Author:

 Lynsey is an SEO Content Specialist at Simplified SEO Consulting.
 At Simplified, Lynsey enjoys writing original content for clients and their practices.
-She realizes that writing quality, original content is important not only to her clients, but to their practice and the clients that go there too!
+She realizes that writing quality, original content is important not only to her clients but to their practice and the clients that go there too!
 Especially, with the content being used as a resource or even just to boost a client’s SEO.
 Her goal is to always create content that resonates with the client and learn as much as she can along the way.
 She is passionate about providing copywriting services for psychiatrists and therapists.

-Schedule your next consultation if you’re ready to see how Simplified can serve you!
+Apply to work with us if you’re ready to see how Simplified can serve you!